 11. Your Healthcare Will Cost More Than You Expect

-“The account can build a healthy nest egg that can save you from having to pull from your 401k for those unforeseen healthcare costs,” said Dietel.
+“The account can build a healthy nest egg that can save you from having to pull from your 401k for those unforeseen healthcare costs,” Dietel said.

 12. Most People Will Need Long-Term Care

-Around 70 percent of people over age 65 will need long-term care at some point in their lives, according to the U.S. Department of Health and Human Services.
-“The cost will vary by state, but three years can easily set you back $300,000,” said Mark Struthers, certified financial planner at Sona Financial in Chanhassen, Minn.
+Around 70% of people over age 65 will need long-term care at some point in their lives, according to the U.S. Department of Health and Human Services.
+“The cost will vary by state, but three years can easily set you back $300,000,” said Mark Struthers, a certified financial planner at Sona Financial in Chanhassen, Minnesota.